 How to Change Your WordPress Theme

-There are a few components to consider before changing your WordPress theme.
-Do you want your website to go live as soon as you change your theme?
-Are you worried about losing specific pieces of content when you make the switch?
-Would you prefer an automated process, or a manual transition of your site?
+Do you want your website to go live when you change your theme?
+Do you want to avoid losing specific pieces of content when you make the switch?
+Would you prefer an automated process or a manual transition of your site?

-What to Do Before Changing Your WordPress Theme
+Best Practices for Changing Your WordPress Theme

-1. Backup your WordPress Website.
+1. Back up your WordPress website.

 Backing up your site is like saving your work.
 It prevents you from losing any data or folders when you change your site’s theme.
+To back up your site, you can use a WordPress plugin or hire a third-party, off-site solution that runs automated backups on a scheduled basis.

 2. Test your site’s load time.

-Different themes have different load times, and since page load speed is an important factor in search rankings, you’ll want to know the difference between your current theme’s page load speed and the theme you’re considering switching to.
-If your current theme is much faster than your new one, you may want to look for an alternative before switching.
+Different themes have different load times, and since page load speed is an essential factor in search rankings, you’ll want to know the difference between your current theme’s page load speed and the theme you’re considering switching to.

 3. Audit your website’s content for theme-specific elements.